gabyx/ApproxMVBB/README.md

 The variable `ApproxMVBB_OPENMP_USE_NTHREADS` toogles the number of threads to use.
 If `Off`, the number of threads is determined at runtime (default).

+If you use clang, make sure you have the [OpenMP enabled clang](https://clang-omp.github.io/)!
+GCC already supports OpenMP.

 --------------------------
 Licensing
 --------------------------